pawlovskiii/caesar-cipher/README.md

 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)

 ### General info
 My implementation of caesar cipher (ROT13).
 It's popular technique of data encryption.
 It's all about shifting letters in the alphabet (in this case, it's ROT13 - 13 letters shift).

 ### Technologies
 Implementation created with Parcel (as bundling tool), Jest (as testing framework), babel-jest (to enable the use of ES6 Modules with Jest framework) and ESLint (for improving syntax and enforce code style).
-During this project I also wanted to deploy it into the web, by using Github Pages.
+During this project I also wanted to deploy it specifically on the Github Pages, to keep everything in one place and get to know this environment.
 Name  | Versions
 --- | ---
 Node.js  | 16.4.0